 B-003-015-008: Digital transmissions use signals called __________ to transmit the states 1 and 0:

-Discussion: Digital transmissions use signals called tones to transmit the states 1 and 0.
+Digital transmissions use signals called mark and space to transmit the states 1 and 0.
 In digital communication modes such as packet radio, RTTY, or PSK31, the states of binary data (1 and 0) are represented by switching between two distinct audio tones.
 These tones are transmitted over the air using techniques such as frequency shift keying (FSK), where each tone represents a specific binary state.

 This method ensures efficient and reliable digital communication, as the tones can be easily differentiated and decoded by the receiving equipment, converting them back into data.
 It is a fundamental method for transmitting digital information over radio frequencies.